MITHaystack/HOPS/data/README.txt

 Note that the GNU automake test-driver looks at the return status of any script (or executable) to determine its result: 0 PASS, 77 SKIP, 99 ERROR and anything else is a FAIL.
+This is recorded in the ":test-result:" line of the .trs file.
+(Note that the GNU folks have a general API to allow other testrunners; there is considerable documentation at https://www.gnu.org/ software/automake/manual/html_node/API-for-Custom-Test-Drivers.html.)

 A variable MHO_REGRESSION_EXTRACT ( = true or false) controls the handling of the tarballs and data directories: true means to extract any tarballs